SOC 2 Compliance: What is it, and why does it matter?

 minutes

-We’re proud to say that Next Matter has once again been certified as SOC 2 Type II compliant as of April 22, 2023, with no exceptions.
+Like every year, Next Matter has passed another SOC 2 audit with flying colors.
 This globally recognized and annually recurring data security certification proves that we handle customer data in line with the strictest regulations.

 Excellent organizational practices and security are always a primary concern because our platform is also used to automate highly sensitive core operations processes within an organization.
 In this article, we’ll cover the full details of what the SOC 2 certification means, how it’s different from GDPR, what the testing was like, when re-evaluations will happen, and even how Next Matter can be used for your compliance needs.